TheLastProject/Hacktoberfest-2021-legit/README.md

 ## Non-Coding
 - [F-Droid Data](https://gitlab.com/fdroid/fdroiddata) - Data for the main F-Droid repository at https://f-droid.org
 - [freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp is a non-profit where you can learn to code for free.
 Help shape the curriculum.
+- [LaTeX Gboard Dictionary](https://github.com/DenverCoder1/LaTeX-Gboard-Dictionary) - ⌨️ Importable dictionary for typing math symbols more easily on your Android phone by using keyboard shortcuts inspired by LaTeX.